churchlab/analyze_plate_reader_growth/README.md

 ANALYZE_GROWTH Compute doubling time given kinetic read time series.

     Args:
         filename: Full path to kinetic read data.
 Tab-delimited.
 First row is well names.
 Each row is the the value of reads at each time point.
+        opt_blank_wells: Optional array of wells left blank for calibration.
+            Provide as integers.
+E.g. [48, 96] for wells D12 and H12.
+        opt_blank_value: Optional value of blank read.
+If provided, opt_blank_wells is ignored.
         opt_interval: Optional.
+Interval, in minutes, between reads.
-Interval between reads.
-Defaults to 5 min.
+            Default 5 min.
-         opt_flatten_first_n_minutes: Optional.
-Number of samples to flatten at the beginning of the time series.
-Helps with issues due to spurious fluctuations at beginning of read.
-Defaults to 45 min.
+        opt_mid_log_interval: Optional.
+Size of window, in minutes, for which we measure linear growth.
+Default 60 minutes.
+        opt_hide_plots: Optional.
+Boolean.
+If true, hide plots.
+        opt_output_override: Optional.
+Override the name of the output file.

     The output is written to a new file in the same location as the input a text file, with extension '.analyzed_growth.csv'.
 This can be imported into Excel as a tab-delimited file.

     Example usage:

         analyze_growth('/home/glebk/Data/2015_06_10_growth_test.txt')

-     Written by Jaron Mercer based on original implementation by Harris Wang.

-     Updates by Gleb Kuznetsov:

-         07/2013: Optimization to ignore reads after max is found and other cleanups.
-         06/2015: Convert into function so that users no longer need to edit source code.
+    Blank wells may be provided to be sourced as the average blank read.
+For example, if well H12 (96th well) is blank:

+        analyze_growth('/home/glebk/Data/2015_06_10_growth_test.txt', [96])

+    Alternatively, one can provide a global blank value to adjust all reads by:

+        analyze_growth('/home/glebk/Data/2015_06_10_growth_test.txt', [], 0.09)

+    Note for using optional arguments: User must provide values for all arguments up to the optional argument you would like to use.
+For example, to set opt_mid_log_interval to 30 min, the command is:

+        analyze_growth('/home/glebk/Data/2015_06_10_growth_test.txt', [], 0, 5, 30)

+    Authors:
+        Jaron Mercer - ported to Matlab
+        Harris Wang - original draft
+        Gleb Kuznetsov (kuznetsov@g.harvard.edu) - primary maintainer
-     Updates by Tim Wannier:
+        Tim Wannier

-         01/2016:
-             - Expanded search window (or delta) to 12 data points for more reliable data.
-             - Added functionality to blank data with wells that have media but no actively growing culture.
-Data must be input as a row vector of indeces where A1 = 1, A12 = 12, B1 = 13, etc.
-             - Removed arbitrary data flattening and replaced with an argument to keep scanning the linear fit window until a minimum R-squared is reached.